 Wayne Palsson is the leader of Strikes A Bell and is the host of Northwest Seaport’s Monthly Chantey Sing.
 He has been singing chanteys and maritime songs for over two decades, focusing on songs with rich tones reflecting the fishing and maritime trades.
 His own nautical experience on the high seas and local waters helps to anchor his interpretations of traditional chanteys and forebitters (leisure songs), new, and local sea songs.
 Wayne is a community coordinator with the Northwest Folklife Festival, organizing the maritime showcase.
 He also hosts the chantey sing-a-longs at the annual Port Townsend Wooden Festival.

 Jean Geiger sings and plays guitar and banjo with Sound Crossing contra dance band, and with a couple of Scandinavian groups.
-You can also hear her as a radio co-host of Folksounds on KBCS 91.3 FM.
+You can also hear her as a radio host of FolkMix on Mixcloud.
 She much prefers swimming, kayaking, and canoeing to sailing on the high seas.

 Mary Wilson has deep roots in the Seattle folklore, history, and maritime community.
 She sang with Stan Hugill and Lou Killen at the first Seattle Chantey Festival on the Wawona, and continues to sing maritime music with Strikes A Bell.
 She also sings a variety of music with a number of groups including the Seattle Peace Chorus and Seattle City Cantabile Choir.

 Laura Bassett grew up in New Hampshire with folk music and sea chanteys of the Mystic Sea Music Festival and was active in the folk singing community in Boston before relocating to the Seattle area.
 She shares a love of both traditional and contemporary sea songs and is a regular performer at the Princeton Folk Music Festival.